nichnet/SegmentProgressBar/README.md

 # SegmentProgressBar
 Segmented Progress Bar for .NET (WinForms)

-This is a segmented progress bar for tracking segmented states.
+This is a progress bar user control for tracking the state of each segment.

 ### Set up
 ```